 If you have an outdoor cat that needs to stay cozy or an indoor one that just can’t seem to stay warm, you may have already considered buying a self-warming bed.
 These nifty beds provide safe and effective warming but can be expensive.
 Why not consider saving money and making your own instead?
 Here are three plans for DIY self-warming cat beds that you can make today.

-3 DIY Self-Warming Cat Bed Plans
+The 3 DIY Self-Warming Cat Beds

 1. DIY Heat Reflective Blanket by FeralTrapping

 |Materials:||Mylar blanket, blanket fabric (flannel, etc), batting|

 |Tools:||Scissors, sewing machine, or needle and thread|